Pasta with Summer Tomato Meat Sauce: Meat cooked with fresh summer tomatoes, tossed with pasta, then topped with diced tomatoes and basil.

 - Combine 2 cups of the diced tomatoes with one tablespoon olive oil, half of the basil and half of the garlic.
 Set aside.

-- Heat 1 tbsp of olive oil in a large skillet on medium.
+- Heat 1 tablespoon of olive oil in a large skillet on medium.
 Add the onion and cook for 5 minutes until it begins to soften.
 Add half of the minced garlic, and cook for another minute.

 - Add the ground beef and pork to the skillet, breaking up the meat with a wooden spoon.
 Add salt and pepper to taste.
 Cook for about 5 minutes, stirring occasionally, until the meat has browned on the outside.
 Stir in the balsamic vinegar.